 Unless there is a substantial tax advantage in the investor’s home country, the disadvantages of a branch probably outweigh the benefits.
 It is more difficult to establish a branch, which takes about six months, and the establishment costs are nearly the same as for other business forms.

-General information on company registration process
+General information on company registration process in Brazil

 · A local administrator is needed.
 It can be brazilian person or entity, or foreigner person with permanent visa.